Rafi Peretz: Political career

 Peretz was elected to lead the Jewish Home party on 4 February 2019.
 The party joined the Union of the Right-Wing Parties alliance for the April 2019 Knesset elections, with Peretz as the alliance's lead candidate.
 He was elected to the Knesset as the coalition won five seats.

 In 2019, Peretz was appointed the interim Minister of Education.

+In May 2019, Peretz compared Jewish intermarriage in the United States to a "second Holocaust".
+Jonathan Greenblatt, director of the Anti-Defamation League, said that Peretz' remark "trivializes the Shoah [Holocaust]".

-Peretz attracted criticism from within the government and Israeli society in July 2019, when he endorsed gay conversion therapy, and claimed to have personally performed such therapy.
+Peretz attracted further criticism from within the government and Israeli society in July 2019, when he endorsed gay conversion therapy, and claimed to have personally performed such therapy.
 Prime Minister Benjamin Netanyahu rejected Peretz's comments as "unacceptable".
 On July 18, 2019, Peretz said, after protests, that he rejected gay conversion therapy.

 In an interview published on 10 January 2020, Peretz told the Israeli daily Yedioth Ahronoth, "In the religious public that lives according to the Torah, a normal family is a man and a woman.
 [We] don’t need to be ashamed that we live in this natural way", The Times of Israel reported, adding that his comments drew criticism of Israeli LGBT activists and politicians by "suggesting gay marriage was not natural".

 In May 2020, as Yamina switched to the opposition before the formation of the Netanyahu–Gantz unity government, Peretz resigned from Yamina and joined the Netanyahu government as the "Minister of Jerusalem Affairs and Heritage".

 In January 2021, he announced his retirement from politics.